Scoil San Phroinsias Roll number 19795A

 - The school’s procedures for investigation, follow-up and recording of bullying behaviour and the established intervention strategies used by the school for dealing with cases of bullying behaviour are as follows,

 The primary aim in investigating and dealing with bullying is to resolve any issues and to restore, as far as is practicable, the relationships of the parties involved (rather than to apportion blame).
 With this in mind the schools procedures are as follows:

 (i) In investigating and dealing with bullying, the teacher(s) will exercise his/her/their professional judgement to determine whether bullying has occurred, what type if it has and how best the situation might be resolved

 (ii) All reports, including anonymous reports of bullying must be investigated and dealt with by the relevant teacher(s).
 In that way, pupils will gain confidence in ‘telling’.
 This confidence factor is of vital importance.
 It should be made clear to all pupils that when they report incidents of bullying, they are not considered to be telling tales but are behaving responsibly

-(iii) Non-teaching staff such as secretaries, special needs assistants (SNAs), bus escorts, caretakers, cleaners must be encouraged to report any incidents of bullying behaviour witnessed by them, or mentioned to them, to the relevant teacher
+(iii) Non-teaching staff such as secretaries, special needs assistants (SNAs), caretakers, lollipop lady, cleaners must be encouraged to report any incidents of bullying behaviour witnessed by them, or mentioned to them, to the relevant teacher